cko-gateway/Ditto/README.md

 Ditto is a cluster replication tool for [Event Store](http://eventstore.org).
 It works by subscribing to specific streams from a _source_ cluster and replicating them to a _destination_ cluster.

-It was designed to be run as a standalone application using Docker.
+It was designed to be run as a standalone application using Docker and uses [Event Store Subscription Groups](https://eventstore.com/docs/dotnet-api/competing-consumers/index.html) to subscribe to the source server/cluster.

-Most of the code is part of our boilerplate Event Consumer template and automatically takes care of Event Store connection management and logging via Serilog / Seq.
+Most of the code is part of our boilerplate Event Consumer template and automatically takes care of Event Store connection management and logging via Serilog.
+The application is configured to use [Seq](https://datalust.co/seq) locally and Datadog in production.

 ### Configuration